Jeremiah Burrell

+On September 13, 1855, he was appointed judge of the Territorial District of Kansas by President Franklin Pierce, and arrived in court in December 1855, when he had to fight for the right to sit on the bench.

 Burrell suffered from malaria, and returned to Greensburg in 1856.
 He later died of the sickness on October 1, 1856, aged 41.

-Today, townships in Indiana County (Burrell), Armstrong County (Burrell), and Westmoreland County (Lower Burrell and Upper Burrell) bear his namesake.
+Today, townships in Indiana County (Burrell), Armstrong County (Burrell), and Westmoreland County (Lower Burrell and Upper Burrell) bear his name.